Last Updated on March 22, 2021 by Julia Wilson

 The skull is the tough, bony framework of tightly connected bones, consisting of two parts, the cranium (the domed top, back, and sides which protect the brain) and the facial section which encases the sensory organs.

-As with most broken bones, a skull fracture most often occurs as a result of a trauma, especially a car accident or a fall from a building or a hit to the head (usually due to cruelty/abuse).
+As with most broken bones, a skull fracture most often occurs due to trauma, especially a car accident or a fall from a building or a hit to the head (usually due to cruelty/abuse).
 Unfortunately, if the protective skull has been fractured, there is the potential for a brain injury to occur too.

 Types of break: